San-Francisco-Crime-Prediction/modeling-and-statistics/README.md

 ***GRAFICI E FEATURE SELECTION***
 ## MapReduce Jobs
-Different MapReduce Jobs has been implemented: a first one that help cleaning the dataset and other two to calculate statistics relative to the dataset.
+Different MapReduce Jobs has been implemented: a first one that helps cleaning the dataset and other two to calculate statistics relative to the dataset.
 ### Cleaning Job
 This job helps to clean up the dataset from noisy data inside the dataset.
 It first takes the data from the `crimes` folder inside the HDFS the data and output the cleaned result in a new folder `cleandata` on HDFS.
 The cleaning is perfomed on both Mapper and Reducer of the job.

 The mapper at first receive a row from the dataset and it perfoms different operation on some fields of it:
 1. Stop-word removal from address column ("OAK ST / LAGUNA ST" to "OAK / LAGUNA")
-2. Discretization of the hour after the split of date column (hours in range 5 and 11 become "Morning", in range from 12 to 17 become "Afternoon" and so on...)
+2. Discretization of the hour after the split of *Dates* column (hours in range 5 and 11 become "Morning", in range from 12 to 17 become "Afternoon" and so on...)
-3.
+3. Correction on the field *Category* ("TREA" is the same of "TRESPASS")
+4. Creation of two new fields *Month* and *Year* after the split of columns *Dates*

+Then, this new row is sent to the reducer with as key the discrict and as value the whole row.
+Some values in the latitude column were in the range of 90 and 93 (latitude of the North Pole), so they have been corrected with a new value representing the median of that discrict.

+### Statistic Job
+This MapReduce Job has a twofold use: obtain the top-k occurences of a given column and then know their distribution against another column.

+The first job takes as input the output of the cleaning data from the previous MapReduce Job.
+This job works as a word count: the mapper just write on the context as key the value of the column that we are interested in the top-k occurencies and as key "1", the reducers sum up all these values received as value, keeping track only of the top-k occurrences in a [tree-map](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html).
+The output of this job will be in a new folder called "top-k-out".

+This second job works as a word count too, but this time the counting is done from some grouped values to know the distribution with respect to another parameter.
+This job takes as input the output of the previous job.
+On the mapper, each of them read the file output of the previous job and it writes on the context as key the value of the column of the top-k occurences and the value of the corresponding column choosen from the parameter that has been set and as value "1".
+The reducer sum up all these values and output the result on a new folder "distribution_out".

+## Modelling